kib2025-nyu-edu/Weekly-Reflections-Responses/README.md

 # Weekly-Reflections-Responses
-Written responses to weekly readings and class assignments Kali Birdsall
+ Week 1: Written responses to readings and class assignments, Creative Coding
-Creative Coding, Week 1 Reading Response

 WHY I WANT TO LEARN TO PROGRAM: